 When you’ve caught your fill, head to the back of the warehouse to start cooking process.
 The sizzle of the grill becomes louder as you near your destination.
 Feel a bit intimidated?
 You could just copycat the process or better yet, ask someone to walk you through the process!

-👉 Are there more good eats I should discover?
+👉 Have you ever gone shrimp fishing?
+Are there more good eats I should discover?
 Comment below with your hidden gems!